VictorKoenders/pixelflut/README.md

 In this mode, a new thread is spawned for each incoming connection.
 This results in hundreds or thousands of threads, which are all blocked on the stream for incoming traffic.

 ## tokio
 In this mode, the server starts up a [tokio](https://tokio.rs/) pool and handles the clients on that.
+The number of cores can be optionally configured with a `-c N` flag.

 ## async-std
 In this mode, the server starts up an [async-std](https://async.rs/) pool and handles the clients on that.
+The number of cores can be optionally configured with a `-c N` flag.

 ## io-uring
 In this mode, the server uses Linux's [io_uring](https://en.wikipedia.org/wiki/Io_uring) to handle clients.

+This mode can also be combined with `tokio`

+This mode requires the `xkbcommon` library to be installed:
+- `sudo apt install libxkbcommon-dev`

 # Features